 “We tried for eight years.
 Nothing could be done.
 I had depression.
 My husband got tired of it and left.”

 Then she hesitates – looks at me again – sees how dumbfounded I am, that I have nothing to say.
 Then it is as if she makes a decision.

-She stands up quickly, walks down the aisle and exits from the centre door of the bus, just before the rhino lumbers on again.
+She stands up quickly, walks down the aisle, and exits from the center door of the bus, just before the rhino lumbers on again.

 I want to follow.
 I want to talk.
 To apologize.
 To explain that maybe I am also depressed.
 Maybe the pills I’m taking to keep it a bay aren’t working.
 Maybe there are all sorts of reasons I just broke her heart when she tried to be kind to me.
 Which is the story of my life and I wish I could change it, but it never – never – changes.